Dollar edges up as markets see higher odds of Clinton win

-TOKYO The dollar tiptoed higher early on Wednesday, adding to overnight gains, as markets put a higher chance on Democrat Hillary Clinton winning the U.S. presidential election.
+TOKYO (Reuters) - The dollar tiptoed higher early on Wednesday, adding to overnight gains, as markets put a higher chance on Democrat Hillary Clinton winning the U.S. presidential election.

 The prospect of a victory by Republican Donald Trump took a knock with a projection that Clinton could take the key swing state of Florida.
 Overnight, data firm VoteCastr favored the Democrat candidate in a number of key battleground states.